Exterior view of the Robie House in Chicago USA

 You can still see this style quite prominently in some areas of America.
 It was also popularly used in house features such as fireplaces.

-As we mentioned above, Roman bricks can come in a variety of sizes but typically they might be somewhere in the region of 400mm long, 100mm wide and 40mm high.
+Roman bricks can come in a variety of sizes but typically they might be somewhere in the region of 400mm long, 100mm wide and 40mm high.

-That's compared to standard bricks in the UK which are 215mm long, 102mm wide and 65mm high.
+That's compared to standard bricks in the UK, which are 215mm long, 102mm wide and 65mm high.

 It's possible to get Roman bricks that are as long as others but maybe with an increased height.
 You can also get huge variety in colours and textures, providing a range of potential looks.